sustachio/flask-website/README.md

 ### Setting up templates

-* All templates should be located in a "templates" folder (spelled exactly like that no capitol letters)
+* All templates should be located in a `templates` folder (spelled exactly like that no capitol letters)
 * All template files will be html files
 * Here is how to load a template file from py code:
   * First you will want to import `render_template` from flask with `from flask import Flask, render_template`